A purified vegetable gum obtained from the acacia tree. Sometimes referred to as gum arabic.

-Dandelion is a herbaceous perennial plant of the aster family.
-The roots are a rich source of antioxidant compounds including flavonoids, polyphenols and some antioxidant Vitamins.
+A herbaceous perennial plant of the aster family.
 (Extracts are concentrated forms of the juice or fruit from parts of a plant.)

-Erythorbic acid is chemically almost identical to Vitamin C (ascorbic acid), the only difference being the shape of the molecule.
-Like Vitamin C, erythorbic acid is used in beverages as an antioxidant to help keep flavors fresh and prevent discoloration.
+Chemically identical to vitamin C (ascorbic acid), the only difference being the shape of the molecule.

-Erythritol is a type of sweetener called a Polyol.
-Polyols occur naturally in some foods and come from plant products such as fruits and berries.
+A type of sweetener called a Polyol.
 They have been used to sweeten foods around the world for many years.
-The U.S. Food & Drug Administration (FDA) and other regulatory agencies worldwide have reviewed the use of polyols as a sweetener and have approved them as safe.
+Globally many regulatory agencies have reviewed the use of polyols as a sweetener and have approved them as safe.

 See Glycerol Ester of Wood Rosin

-Filtered water is water that has been passed through a device which removes impurities from water by means of a fine physical barrier, or chemical processes.
-Filtered water has fewer total dissolved solids (TDS) than water that has not been filtered.
+Water that has been passed through a device which removes impurities from water by means of a fine physical barrier, or chemical process.
+Has fewer total dissolved solids (TDS) than water that has not been filtered.

-Fructose is a simple sugar which means it is made up of a single type of sugar molecule.
-It is found in fruit, honey, vegetables, table sugar (sucrose) and high fructose corn syrup (HFCS).
-Table sugar (sucrose) and HFCS are both made of a combination of fructose and another simple sugar, glucose.
-Fructose does not stimulate insulin release and, because of this, it has been used as a sweetener in foods and beverages intended for people with diabetes.
-More information can be found at: International Food Information Council
+A simple sugar made up of a single sugar molecule and is found in fruit, honey, vegetables, table sugar (sucrose) and high fructose corn syrup (HFCS).
+Note: Table sugar (sucrose) and HFCS are both made of a combination of fructose and another simple sugar, glucose.

-A fruit puree is similar to a fruit juice in that it is extracted from a fruit by a mechanical process.
-But a puree is different from juice in that it contains fruit pulp and is thicker than juice.
+Similar to a fruit juice in that it is extracted from a fruit by a mechanical process, however a puree is different from juice in that it contains fruit pulp and is thicker than juice.
 Purees have the characteristic color, aroma and flavors of the fruits they come from.
-Deseeded strawberry puree is a puree from strawberries that is filtered to remove the seeds.

-Fumaric acid is a tart tasting acid.
-It can be used as a flavor to impart tart taste, as an anti-oxidant, and as a buffering agent to help maintain a particular degree of acidity.
-Fumaric acid is used to lower the pH and make something more acidic which can help prevent spoilage.
+A tart tasting acid.
+Can be used as a flavor to impart taste, and as a buffering agent to help maintain a particular degree of acidity.

 Garcinia Cambogia Rind Extract

-Garcinia cambogia, sometimes known by the brand name CitriMax(R), is a small fruit that is indigenous to India and parts of Asia.
-The rind is a natural source of hydroxycitric acid.
+A small fruit that is indigenous to India and parts of Asia.
+The rind is a source of hydroxycitric acid.
 (Extracts are concentrated forms of the juice or fruit from parts of a plant.)
+Brand Name CitriMax®

-Glucose is a simple sugar which means it is made up of a single type of sugar molecule.
-It is the principal sugar the body forms from the digestion of proteins, fats and, carbohydrates.
-Table sugar (sucrose) and high fructose corn syrup (HFCS) are both made of a combination of glucose and another simple sugar, fructose.
-See Fructose for more information.
+A simple sugar made up of a single sugar molecule and is found in fruit, honey, vegetables, table sugar (sucrose) and high fructose corn syrup (HFCS).
+Note: Table sugar (sucrose) and HFCS are both made of a combination of glucose and another simple sugar, fructose.

 Glycerol Ester of Wood Rosin